devmj99/API-testing-project/README.md

-# Valentino Artisan Coffee House API Testing Project
+# API Testing Project (Valentino Artisan Coffee House)

 This repository contains a Postman collection for testing the API of Valentino's Artisan Coffee House.
 The API handles operations like managing products, orders, and clients for the coffee house.